nataliecobo/telar/README.md

 Telar is developed by Adelaida Ávila, Juan Cobo Betancourt, Santiago Muñoz, and students and scholars at the [UCSB Archives, Memory, and Preservation Lab](https://ampl.clair.ucsb.edu), the UT Archives, Mapping, and Preservation Lab, and [Neogranadina](https://neogranadina.org).

+We gratefully acknowledge the support of the [Caribbean Digital Scholarship Collective](https://cdscollective.org), the [Center for Innovative Teaching, Research, and Learning (CITRAL)](https://citral.ucsb.edu/home) at the University of California, Santa Barbara, the [UCSB Library](https://library.ucsb.edu), the [Routes of Enslavement in the Americas University of California MRPI](https://www.humanities.uci.edu/routes-enslavement-americas), and the [Department of History of The University of Texas at Austin](https://liberalarts.utexas.edu/history/).

 Telar is built with:
 - [Jekyll](https://jekyllrb.com/) - Static site generator
 - [UniversalViewer](https://universalviewer.io/) - IIIF viewer